 Both Labs and Poodles have a tendency to become overweight pretty easily.

-You’ll want to ensure that you feed a healthy diet and can give a Doodle plenty of exercise in order to keep him fit.
+Ensure that you feed a healthy diet and give your Doodle plenty of exercise in order to keep him fit.

 Obesity does not lend itself to good hip and joint health!

 All the guides to food and exercise on this website can be applied to a Labradoodle, and you can get help here or in our forum if your dog’s waistline starts to expand.